The Phantom Rogue is the most macabre of the Rogue subclasses in D&D 5e, but they wouldn’t have it any other way!

 At low levels, it’s a so-so ability.
 Every little bit helps, but you probably won’t be jumping for joy over the extra 4 damage.
 But the damage increases in a hurry as you level up and gain more dice for your Sneak Attack damage.

-Tokens of the Departed
+Tokens of the Departed (Level 9)

 Level 9 is where the Phantom Rogue really hits their stride.
-Not only is your Sneak Attack dealing 5d6 damage (which means your Wails From the Grave is dealing a respectable 3d6), but you also gain the next key ability for the Phantom archetype.
+Not only is your Sneak Attack dealing 5d6 damage (which means your Wails From the Grave is dealing a respectable 3d6), but you also gain the next key feature for the Phantom archetype.

 With Tokens of the Departed, you use your reaction to steal a sliver of life essence from a creature that expires within 30 feet of you.
 This essence takes the form of a trinket (determined by the DM or rolled on the Trinkets table of the Player’s Handbook) and appears in your hand.

-Soul Trinket Ability Options
+Soul Trinket Options

 Soul Trinkets have three distinct uses: